arjeta-rushiti/data-science-portfolio/README.md

      - [Predicting Pancreatic Cancer Using Urinary Biomarkers](https://github.com/arjeta-rushiti/data-science-portfolio/tree/main/pancreatic_cancer_urinary_biomarkers): Building predictive models using a combination of machine learning algorithms with hyperparameter tuning for the diagnosis of pancreatic cancer using urinary biomarkers, in order to improve the diagnostic pathway for affected patients.

  - ### Data Analysis and Visualization <br>

+      - [Identifying Targets Associated with Liver Diseases from ChEMBL Database](https://github.com/arjeta-rushiti/data-science-portfolio/tree/main/targets_liver_chembl): exploring the capabilities of KNIME and PostreSQL as powerful platforms for computer-aided drug design

       - [COVID-19 Clinical Trials](https://github.com/arjeta-rushiti/data-science-portfolio/tree/main/covid19_clinical_trials): Dealing with clinical trials data in the healthcare system using exploratory data analysis.